migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 Software Requirements

     Operating System: Linux or windows Arduino IDE installed ( I recommend working on Linux (Ubuntu) for future navigation and SLAM development system to use
-    ROS2 or micro ROS)
+    ROS2 or micro ROS) However the bot drives by itself with built-in obstacle avoidance alogorithim at first.
     Programming Language: C++
+<a href="https://youtu.be/E3wDgulsSTU" target="_blank">Obstacle avoidance system demo</a>

 Main drive Hardware Requirements

     Plastic foam tires are great for this project and they are lightweight, hard and have a good grip.
 Relatively less costy.
-    The actuator to drive the rover is plastic agearbox.
-It has a 6V DC motor inside and produce a fair amount of speed with a   high torque strong enough to d drive the rover with up to 15kg amount of payload.
-(I Iet my 15kg son drive on it).
-In the        future I will do some other scientific tests.
+    The actuator to drive the rover is plastic agearbox RS390.
+It drives with a 6V DC motor inside and produce a fair amount of speed with a good torque strong enough to drive the rover with up to 15kg amount of payload.
+In the future I will do some other scientific tests on this...

-Algorithm

-    obstacle avoidance

-    Drive forward until obstacle is detected.
-If Obstacle is detected then stop for few seconds then move backwards for few        centimeters.
-Then move again try if still there is the obstacle.
-If the obstacle is there move backwards and turn right        for some degrees to avoid the obstacle and continue straight forward.
+<a href="https://youtu.be/83nP3b_AAgo" target="_blank">Body Build demo</a>

 Demonstration
     <a href="https://youtu.be/E3wDgulsSTU?si=qFQs4_kfr9r9EPV2" target="_blank">Part 1</a>
-    <a href="[https://youtu.be/E3wDgulsSTU?si=qFQs4_kfr9r9EPV2](https://www.youtube.com/watch?v=NbiJPMn4Qm0)" target="_blank">Part 1</a>
+    <a href="https://www.youtube.com/watch?v=NbiJPMn4Qm0" target="_blank">Part 2</a>